Skip to content

 • Personal involvement: Your lawyer doesn’t pass off your case to paralegals and investigators.
 They’re personally involved throughout every step of the legal process.

-• Effectiveness: Our proven strategy has helped us secure hundreds of millions from insurance companies, ensuring accident victims receive the compensation they deserve.
+• Effectiveness: Our strategy has helped us secure hundreds of millions from insurance companies for accident victims.

-• Extensive network: We have a network of professionals who can provide expert testimony and crucial information that supports your claim.
+• Extensive network: We have a network of professionals who can provide testimony and information that supports your claim.

-• Local experience: Bernstein & Maryanoff’s legal team is familiar with Florida laws.
-We know Miami and Miami Beach, and our familiarity with the local area helps us secure evidence that can support your claim.
+• Bernstein & Maryanoff’s legal team is familiar with Florida laws.
+We know Miami and Miami Beach, and our familiarity with Miami Dade County and the local area helps us secure evidence that can support your claim.

 Bernstein & Maryanoff have over 40 years of experience helping injury victims get justice.
 Clients highly recommend our services and praise us for the following: